Accessibility statement for Wallace Lab

 Preparation of this accessibility statement

-We ran automated testing using AXE browser extension (for Google Chrome) and then manual testing that included:
+We ran automated testing using AXE (Google Chrome extension) and then manual testing that included:

 Spell check functionality;